 - Executive Summary– This included your business’s profile, mission, and how you plan to get there.

 - Market Analysis- This part involves thorough research on the industry of your business.
 It’s the quantitative and qualitative assessment of your market.

 - Company Description- Explains what your company does, your target audience and what differentiates you from others.

 - Management and Organization– Discuss who is in charge, how many employees you wish to have, and the basic workflow.

 - Marketing and Sales– How do you plan to promote your business and make sales?

 - Services and/or Products– Talk about what you’re selling or what services you offer, and who they will benefit.
 Go into detail about these products or services.

-- Request for Funding– If you need assistance with funding your business or products, mention how you plan to access those funds.
+- Request for Funding– When requesting funding, mention how you plan to access those funds.

 - Financial Projections– In this section, provide financial projections for 3-5 years.
 How much you plan to spend, earn, and what your profit is expected to be.

-Business plans are used to assist businesses (small and large), so they can stay organized, prepared, and have a company that runs smoothly.
-Every business needs a business plan, and it is a great step in the right direction when it comes to creating your own company.
+Business plans help to assist businesses (small and large), so they can stay organized, prepared, and have a company that runs smoothly.
+Every business needs a business plan.
+It is a great step in the right direction when it comes to creating your own company.
 Whether you want it to be your livelihood or just a side gig, putting together a well-researched and detailed business plan will make your life a whole lot easier in the weeks to come.